thejnich/ArtGalleryProblem/README.md

 three coloring the triangulation, picking a color, and placing guards at these vertices.
 This gives you floor(n/3) guards for an n vertex polygon.
 See docs/ArtGallery_NoHoles.pdf for detailed description/proof.

+### License
+This software is available under the MIT license.
+See LICENSE.txt